MicrosoftDocs/architecture-center/docs/patterns/priority-queue-content.md

 - [Competing Consumers pattern](./competing-consumers.yml).
 To increase the throughput of the queues, you can implement multiple consumers that listen on the same queue and process tasks in parallel.
 These consumers compete for messages, but only one should be able to process each message.
 This article provides more information on the benefits and disadvantages of implementing this approach.

 - [Throttling pattern](./throttling.yml).
 You can implement throttling by using queues.
-You can use priority messaging to ensure that requests from critical applications, or applications being run by high-value customers, are given priority over requests from less important applications.
+You can use priority messaging to ensure that requests from critical applications, or applications that are run by high-value customers, are given priority over requests from less important applications.